 - Use clipart only from recognized clipart for digitizing artists

-- Make my own from scratch
+- Draw my own from scratch

 - Stay away from other designers’ websites UNLESS I find out there is a possible copyright breach which has only happened once since Lavender Quilting Farm has been around and it was resolved amicably

-There is so much creative out there, and it is very easy to get lost in “looking for inspiration”, so Pinterest for Lavender Quilting Farm is fed from my website by code – I don’t go on there anymore because I do not want anyone to be able to come to me and tell me I’ve copied them.
+There is so much creativity out there, and it is very easy to get lost in “looking for inspiration”, so Pinterest for Lavender Quilting Farm is fed from my website by code – I don’t go on there anymore because I do not want anyone to be able to come to me and tell me I’ve copied them.